RedisLabs/redislabs-docs/content/rs/administering/_index.md

 - Open the HTML files in an installed RS node:
     1. Connect to the terminal of an RS node.
     1. Change directory to `/opt`.
-    1. Download and unarchive the rlec_rest_api.tar.gz package.
+    1. Copy the rlec_rest_api.tar.gz package to a host with a web browser and unarchive it.
     1. Open the `rlec_docs\html\index.html` file in a web browser.
 {{% /note %}}